kaditya25/game-engine/doc/tournament-setup.md

 These three repositories will be referred to as
 - Your local `game-engine` repository -> `local`
-- Your team's repository on GitLab -> `origin`
+- Your team's remote repository on GitLab -> `origin`
-- The original `game-engine-student` repository on GitLab -> `source`
+- The original `game-engine-student` remote repository on GitLab -> `source`

-Configure these in the git settings as follows.
-Note that the lines begining with '#' below are comments.
+Configure these repositories in the git settings as follows.
 ```
 cd ~/Workspace/game-engine
 git remote rename origin source